All Episodes

 There's no Tea Party movement in Portugal.

-The only place people that has people right care enough to try to fight back and stop this thing from happening and I think that's what your book really is an attempt to do.
+It's the only country that has people care enough to try to fight back and stop this thing from happening.

-Not now you've got me revved up.
+Now you've got me revved up.

 Now we're going to talk about this.

-Mark Stein has written after America, get ready for Armageddon, it is a call to arms to save our country from being spent right into the ground.
+It is a call to arms to save our country from being spent right into the ground.

-And Mark Stein's also here we're double marking you today.
+And Mark Stein's also here.

-Kind of a mark mark.
+Kind of a Marky Mark.

-Who was Mark I'm a bit I'm a bit worried when they changed the intro I did.
+I'm a bit worried when they changed the intro I did.

 You think you're getting the show back, huh?

-Who was Mark Mark?
+Who was Marky Mark?

-Was that Mark Wahberg?
+Was that Mark Wahlberg?

-He's in on Friday, I think he's he's he's guest hosting for in thirty years every guest host is going to be named Joshua.
+You know, in 30 years, every guest host is going to be named Joshua.

-Mark Stein has written After America get ready for Armageddon.
+Mark Stein has written After America, Get Ready for Armageddon.

-He's really hosting the show today, but we want to get into the themes in his book.
+But we want to get into the themes in his book.

-He's suggesting that we are spending ourselves into the ground that it isn't just going to be a minor problem that we can solve by tweaking something that we may be over that the American society may collapse if we run out of money.
+He's suggesting that we are spending ourselves into the ground, that it isn't just going to be a minor problem that we can solve by tweaking something that we may be over, that the American society may collapse if we run out of money.

 Let's go to Bill and Queens.